 ESRI™ Locator Map

-19.0 FeetSignificant flows along the entire reach of the river with flooding of adjacent farm lands north of Victorville.
-Levees are threatened in more densely populated areas of Hesperia, Victorville, and Helendale with overtopping possible in areas where vegetation or debris chokes the channel.
+19.0 FeetSignificant flows are occurring along the entire reach of the river, with flooding of adjacent farm lands north of victorville.
+The levees are threatened in the more densely populated areas of hesperia, victorville, and helendale, with overtopping possible in areas where vegetation or debris chokes the channel.

 Official 7 Day National Weather Service Forecast (CAZ060)

-Monday: Partly cloudy.
-Highs 62 to 67.
-Areas of winds west to 10 mph becoming north in the afternoon.
+Wednesday: Sunny.
+Highs 101 to 108.
+Areas of winds west 10 mph becoming south with gusts to 25 mph in the afternoon.

 Product Disclaimer